 The Sarbanes-Oxley Act requires, among other things, that we maintain effective internal control over financial reporting.
 We are required, under Section 404 of the Sarbanes-Oxley Act, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting.
 If we identify one or more material weaknesses in our internal control over financial reporting, we will be unable to assert that our internal control over financial reporting is effective.
-We cannot assure you that there will not be material weaknesses or significant deficiencies in our internal control over financial condition, results of operations or cash flows.
+We cannot assure you that there will not be material weaknesses or significant deficiencies in our internal control over financial reporting in the future.
+Any failure to maintain internal control over financial reporting could severely inhibit our ability to accurately report our financial condition, results of operations or cash flows.
 Further, we could lose investor confidence in the accuracy and completeness of our financial reports, the market price of our common stock could decline, and we could be subject to sanctions or investigations by NASDAQ, the SEC or other regulatory authorities.
 Failure to remedy any material weakness in our internal control over financial reporting, or to implement or maintain other effective control systems required of public companies, could also restrict our future access to capital markets.